Stocks waver on Wall Street, still on track for weekly gains

 Investors face a relatively quiet day, though concerns about inflation, high interest rates and a potential recession still hover over Wall Street.

 Minutes from the Fed's latest policy meeting, released on Wednesday, show that officials agreed that smaller rate hikes would likely be appropriate “soon.”
-That was welcomed by investors who are worried that the aggressive rate hikes could eventually slow the already weak economy by too much.
+That was welcomed by investors who are worried that continued aggressive rate hikes could slow the already weak economy too much.

 Investors also have their eyes on China's lockdowns and restrictions to curb the spread of coronavirus infections, as the direction China takes will impact the rest of Asia and global supply chains.